tt-econ/tregs/README.md

 See the help file for more: In Stata, type `help tregs` after installation.

-Also see the [package's page](https://tt-econ.github.io/tregs) for more detailed examples and how to access returned results.

 ## References

 The package implements the recommendations of the following paper, which shows that log and power are the only transformations for OLS that result in estimates that do not depend on the scaling of the data: